quintilesims/layer0/docs-src/docs/reference/cli.md

     * `hostPort` - The port that the load balancer will listen for traffic on.
     * `containerPort` - The port that the load balancer will forward traffic to.
     * `protocol` - The protocol to use when forwarding traffic (acceptable values: TCP, SSL, HTTP, and HTTPS).
-* `--certificate nameOrARN` - The name or ARN of an existing Layer0 certificate.
+* `--certificate certificateARN` - The ARN of an existing Layer0 certificate.
 You must include this option if you are using an HTTPS port configuration.
 * `--private` - When you use this option, the load balancer will only be accessible from within the Layer0 environment.
 * `--healthcheck-target target` - The target of the check.
 Valid pattern is `PROTOCOL:PORT/PATH` (default: `"TCP:80"`).
     * If `PROTOCOL` is `HTTP` or `HTTPS`, both `PORT` and `PATH` are required.
 Example: `HTTP:80/admin/healthcheck`.